-There are major changes afoot for Medicare Advantage plans and when they are required to cover inpatient services in hospitals for their members.
+There are major changes afoot for Medicare Advantage plans in 2024 and when they are required to cover inpatient services in hospitals for their members.
 The changes are likely to present challenges for hospitals and how physicians document inpatient care.

 Six things to know about the two-midnight rule and how it applies to Medicare Advantage: